Ultimately, becoming data driven is not a matter of technology. It’s all about understanding technology and what it can do for your business (model).

 Data analytics has been our home turf for over 15 years.
 During that time, we’ve been actively involved in every phase of data analytics.
-From building data warehouses to analysing data, developing value adding visuals, leading teams of analysts and turning data into new business ventures for existing and new companies across industries.
+From building data warehouses to analysing data, developing value adding visuals, creating predictive models, leading teams of analysts and turning data into new business ventures for existing and new companies across industries.

 Our clients range from C-level executives during data strategy trajectories to operational level when streamlining existing data initiatives.

 We’ve initiated, managed and implemented numerous data (related) products and projects and set up data analysis teams across industries in The Netherlands (e.g. healthcare, pharma, insurance, retail, leisure, automotive).

 Yes, we know our stuff about concepts like Lean, Agile, Business Model Canvas, Design Thinking and Lean startup, but we have an extra bonus: our knowledge of and experience with the latest (data) technologies.

 This combination of experience in management, process and technology ensures we are able to lead your (data or tech) teams with focus and agility, depending on the circumstances.
 Whether it’s:

 Prime the team or job for your own candidate.

 Align the team with other parts of your organization.